 The Tappecue AirProbe2 brings more to the table than the other wireless meat probes currently on the market.

-With its added versatility in air fryer and pressure cooker applications, WiFi ability with no costly extender needed, and comparable to lower price than its rivals, I would choose the AirProbe2 all day long.
+With its added versatility in air fryer or pressure cooker applications, WiFi ability with no costly extender needed, and a comparable price to its rivals, I would choose the AirProbe2 all day long.